wotakumoe/wotaku/docs/music.md

 | [Qobuz](https://www.qobuz.com/us-en/shop) | MP3 320 | 24/192 | :no: | Western |

 ::: tip Notes
 1. Some countries have free access.
-You can try [dzunlock](https://uhwotgit.fly.dev/uhwot/dzunlock) or [echo](https://github.com/brahmkshatriya/echo).
+You can also try [echo](https://github.com/brahmkshatriya/echo).
 2. No public access at the moment.
 3. The quality depends on the artist's upload.
 ALAC will be up to [24/48](https://get.bandcamp.help/hc/en-us/articles/23020723975959-Can-I-upload-higher-resolution-tracks-What-about-24-bit).